Lubayn: History

 There are Byzantine-era (4th-6th centuries CE) ruins in Lubayn.

-In 1596 it appeared in the Ottoman tax registers as Libbin and was part of the nahiya of Bani Abdullah in the Sanjak Hauran.
+In 1596 it appeared in the Ottoman tax registers as Libbin and was part of the nahiya of Bani Abdullah in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 20 households and 7 bachelors.
 They paid a fixed tax-rate of 40% on agricultural products, including wheat, barley, summer crops, goats and beehives; the taxes totalled 3,200 akçe.

 The modern-day village was established by Druze from the Murshid family sometime between 1867 and 1883.